akechi-haruka/SEGA835Lib/README.txt

 TODOs:
 * buy a IO3
-* figure out how to read e-money auth cards
 * CHC320 (Sangokushi Taisen)
 * buy a Y3
 * how does the coin blocker work